 Fixed income securities are subject to credit risk, market risk, and interest rate risk.
 Except to the extent values are affected by other factors such as developments relating to a specific issuer, generally the value of a fixed income security can be expected to rise when interest rates decline and, conversely, the value of such a security can be expected to fall when interest rates rise.
 Some fixed income securities also involve prepayment or call risk.
 This is the risk that the issuer will repay a Fund the principal on the security before it is due, thus depriving a Fund of a favorable stream of future interest or dividend payments.
 Each Fund could buy another security, but that other security might pay a lower interest rate.
 In addition, many fixed income securities contain call or buy-back features that permit their issuers to call or repurchase the securities from their holders.
 Such securities may present risks based on payment expectations.
-Although the Fund would typically receive a premium if an issuer were to redeem a security, if an issuer were to exercise a call option and redeem the security during times of declining interest rates, the a Fund may realize a capital loss on its investment if the security was purchased at a premium and a Fund may be forced to replace the called security with a lower yielding security.
+Although the Fund would interest rates, the a Fund may realize a capital loss on its investment if the security was purchased at a premium and a Fund may be forced to replace the called security with a lower yielding security.